Motivational Interviewing Certificate Program

 |MI Skills and Macro Practice: Relevance to Leadership and Organizing|

 |Supervising MI Work and Using MI in Supervision|

 This training program is not a qualification to enter the Motivational Interviewing Network of Trainers (MINT).

-Preparing an application for MINT membership will be discussed briefly in the workshop, and these training hours and your pre and post test scores could be included within application content, in support of your application.
+Preparing an application for MINT membership will be discussed briefly in the workshop, and these training hours and your pre and post test scores could be included in support of your application.

-References are required for MINT membership and, pending successful completion of the training program and demonstration of trainer abilities, you can request that the instructor,
+References are required for MINT membership and, pending successful completion of the training program and demonstration of trainer abilities, you can request that from the instructor.

-Mary Hodorowicz, LCSW-C, be a personal reference for your MINT application.
-This request must be in writing to Mary after program completion and Mary reserves the right to deny requests for reference provision.
+Mary Hodorowicz, LCSW-C, is in the MINT and could be a personal reference for your MINT application.
+This request must be made in writing to Mary after program completion.
+Mary reserves the right to deny requests for references.

 Information about how to enter the MINT can be found at www.motivationalinterviewing.org